-STUDENTS WITH IEP/IFSPs
+STUDENTS WITH IEPs

-An IEP is a child's Individualized Education Program and an IFSP is a child's Individualized Family Service Plan.
-It is a legal document that determines the type and duration of special education services that will be provided to a child with special needs.
+An IEP is a legal document that determines the type and duration of special education services that will be provided to a child with special needs.
 The child's classroom file must contain the latest copy of the IEP.
-If the parent or school-site special education staff does not provide a copy, call the special needs coordinator and one will be provided.
+If the parent or school-site special education staff does not provide a copy, contact the special needs coordinator and one will be provided.
 File a copy of the IEP behind the section of the child's file labeled, "Special Needs."